Rehabilitate beyond your previous levels of strength and fitness and learn how to create a stronger, more resilient mind and body for life.

 Chronic pain usually occurs when the nervous system learns to become hyper vigilant and sends signals of pain way before there is any threat of damage or harm to the body.
 It’s like an over sensitive fire alarm that goes off the minute you put the toast in the toaster so pain can be triggered by the most innocuous stimuli.

 Luckily there are ways of training the nervous system to calm down and transmit less signals that are perceived as pain.
-In chronic pain, the nerves and soft tissues need lots of reassurance that the movement, touch or whatever it is that is triggering the pain is not actually causing the body any harm.
+In chronic pain, the nerves and soft tissues need lots of reassurance that the movement, touch or thought that is triggering the pain is not actually causing the body any harm.

 Retraining and reassuring the nervous system can be achieved through repetition and very gently progression of relaxed, purposeful and mindful movements and that is exactly what Yoga Therapy can be.
-This is not an overnight cure, it requires commitment and patience but with time, the body, brain and nervous system will gain confidence in knowing that the body is not under threat and so innocuous stimuli like movement, touch or what ever previously triggered the pain are less likely to do so.
+This is not an overnight cure, it requires commitment and patience but with time, the body, brain and nervous system will gain confidence in knowing that the body is not under threat and so innocuous stimuli like movement, touch or an emotion that previously triggered the pain are less likely to do so.

-Back pain can be triggered by a specific injury but most often, pain that persists is a result of habitual poor posture or faulty movement patterns that create imbalances of strength and flexibility throughout the body.
-These imbalances result in excessive stress being put through certain joints or tissues of the spine and pelvis resulting in pain.
+Back pain can be triggered by a specific injury but most often, pain that persists is a result of habitual poor posture, faulty movement patterns that create imbalances of strength and flexibility throughout the body or dysregulation of the nervous system.
+These imbalances result in excessive stress being put through certain joints or tissues of the spine and pelvis resulting in activation of the nerves that transmit the message of pain.

 Back pain can often be managed by realigning the posture (from head to toe) and reducing stress through the joints and tissues of the body – but this takes work.
 The key to change is developing an understanding and awareness of your own body and mind.
 How you habitually move, stand, sit or lie or where in your body you hold tension when you’re feeling stressed or anxious.
 With increased awareness of how your whole body moves, how your thoughts and beliefs effect your posture and movement and how you compensate for stiff or weak areas you can start to become your own therapist and instinctively identify what might be exacerbating your pain or how you might be able to relieve it.